dfsp-spirit/NeuroFormats.jl/README.md

 The documentation is included with the package and can be [browsed online at JuliaHub](https://juliahub.com/docs/NeuroFormats/zxLcF/).
 It is not repeated on this website.

 Also keep in mind that you can always get help on a function named `read_curv` from within Julia by typing `?read_curv`.
-The [unit tests of this package](./test/) can also provide usage examples.
+The [unit tests of this package](./test/) are essentially a collection of usage examples.

 ## Usage Example

-Please keep in mind that the API is not very stable yet.
-If you still want to give it a try already, here is an example for what you can do (after following the installation steps above):
+Here is an example for what you can do after following the installation steps above:

 ```julia
 using NeuroFormats
 curv_file = "path/to/subjects_dir/subjectX/surf/lh.thickness" # Adapt path to your data.
 thickness = read_curv(curv_file) # An Array{Float32, 1} with your cortical thickness data.
 ```

-More examples can be found in the documentation, see above.

 ## Development